Revenge on Your Mind

 He just walked out.
 Calm.
 Powerful.
 Dignified.

 But the lion didn’t turn.
-He moved freely, not to avenge the past, but to restore it.
+He moved freely—not to avenge the past, but to restore it.
 He slipped past the periphery of the arena, and kept walking.
-His paws carried him over stone and sand, through dry grass and storm, until the scent of his own land returned to him.
+His paws carried him over sand and stone, through dry grass and swamps, until the scent of his native land returned to him.
 When at last he came to the valley where his pride still roamed, the younger lions circled him.
 They saw the scars all over his body.

 “What happened?” they asked, “Who did this to you?”